Spatio-temporal Models on Compact Metric Graphs

 #> kappa sigma gamma rho sigma.e intercept

-We will now simulate from the same model, however, this time, with replicates.
+We will now simulate from the same model, but this time with replicates.
 We will assume we have 10 replicates.

 Let us start by simulating the field: